thephpleague/csv/docs/9.0/connections/filters.md

 - The `$filtername` parameter is a string that represents the filter as registered using php `stream_filter_register` function or one of [PHP internal stream filter](http://php.net/manual/en/filters.php).

-- The `$params` : This filter will be added with the specified paramaters to the end of the list.
+- The `$params` : This filter will be added with the specified parameters to the end of the list.

 <p class="message-warning">Each time your call <code>addStreamFilter</code> with the same argument the corresponding filter is registered again.</p>